leshill/resque_spec/README.md

 (And I take note of the `before` block that is calling `reset!` for every spec)

+And I might use the `in` statement to specify the queue:

+    describe "#recalculate" do
+      before do
+        ResqueSpec.reset!
+      end

+      it "adds person.calculate to the Person queue" do person.recalculate
+        Person.should have_queued(person.id, :calculate).in(:people)
+      end
+    end

 And I might write this as a Cucumber step

     Then /the (\w?) has (\w?) queued/ do |thing, method|